ucsd-dsc-arts/dsc160-final-group9/README.md

 ## Discussion

 (30 points, three to five paragraphs)

-The first paragraph should be a short summary describing your results.

-The subsequent paragraphs could address questions including:
-- Why is this culturally innovative?
-- How does your generative computational approach differ from traditional art/music/cultural production?
-- How do your results relate to broader social, cultural, economic political, etc., issues?
-- What are the ethical concerns for this form of generative art?
-- In what future directions could you expand this work?

 The results of our project can be broken into two parts: audio generation and lyrics generation.
 First, the audio generation uses Skuldur’s Classical Piano Composer model to output a segment of melody.
 The input audio files for this model are obtained from YouTube and Bilibili websites, which include a number of selected popular TikTok songs.
 As shown in the above result section, the generative audio is indeed not melodic and euphonic enough.
 However, there are some repeated movements of sounds throughout this audio that are actually similar rhythms founded in the input Tiktok music as we can tell.
 One thing to be noticed is that this generative music has many redundant notes which can implicitly demonstrate the repetitive and similar notes used in Tiktok music.
 To compare with this result, we also use the melodyRNN to generate another segment by training the song “Meow Meow Meow”, which is also a popular song in Tiktok.
 The output from this model tends to have a higher pitch and a faster tempo.
 It reveals the fact that this song has a satisfying harmony with multiple notes layering on each other and a cheerful mood.
 Second, the lyrics generation deploys two neural network models: RNN and LSTM.
 Both models generate appropriate lyrics based on the input from selected Tiktok songs.
 The results from RNN have a prominent Chinese antique style.
 For example, the diction in the lyrics are traditionally exquisite: icy river ink(冰河墨), bluestone(青石板), and samsara(轮回).
 In addition, both lyrics have the theme of the love relationship.
 These outputs from models are greatly representative among all the Chinese Tiktok prevalent songs, which use traditional style elements in lyrics to depict some love stories.